neurodatascience/UKBB_scripts/README.md

-# UKBB_Handler
+# UKBB_scripts

-UKBB_Handler is a collection of scripts for dealing with various aspects of the UKBB.
+UKBB_scripts is a collection of scripts for dealing with various aspects of the UKBB.
 It is currently in development.

 ukbb_integrity:
 	Checks subjects in a BIDS-format directory to confirm that they have the following modalities: T1, T2, SWI, tfMRI, rfMRI, DWI.
 A .bulk file is generated for missing files.